Best long-tail keyword strategy

 So, Understanding a user’s search query is critical.
 But how to do that?

-Consider answering these question and find the right answers:
+Consider answering these questions and find the right answers:

 What is the user looking for?